 - Award scholarships to LGBTQ or LGBTQ-supportive students currently enrolled in Science, Technology, Engineering, or Mathematics (STEM) or STEM-related teaching fields.

 - Honor students who support a creative educational community that increases the visibility and the accomplishments of LGBTQ and LGBTQ-supportive students

 - Encourage students to be out in their careers and support diversity in the STEM workforce

-Scholarship Awards: Two $5000 scholarships will be awarded for the Fall 2015 academic year.
+Scholarship Awards: Two $5000 scholarships (when funded) will be awarded each Fall for the academic year.
 One $5000 scholarship will go to an undergraduate student, and one $5000 scholarship will go to a graduate/professional level student.
 Students currently enrolled at any U.S.-based college or university is eligible to apply.

 - Scholarship awards will be paid in the Fall semester/quarter only.